 - php-gd: Image creation and manipulation for thumbnails, watermarks, and captchas

-- php-opcache: Bytecode caching to reduce PHP compilation overhead
+- OPcache: Bytecode caching to reduce PHP compilation overhead; verify it with

 - php-intl: Internationalization including number formatting, date handling, and collation